theshingstar030818/parse-push-plugin/README.md

 The actual code that handles Parse platform initialization is in [ParsePushApplication.java](src/android/ParsePushApplication.java).

 Android knows to use this class due to the attribute `android:name` in `<application>` in 'platforms/android/AndroidManifest.xml'.
-To preserve your customizations, this plugin sets `android:name="com.phonegap.parsepushplugin.ParsePushApplication"`
+To preserve your customizations, this plugin sets `android:name="github.taivo.parsepushplugin.ParsePushApplication"`
 if and only if `android:name` is not already defined.
 It does this during plugin installation.
-Similarly, when the plugin is uninstalled, `android:name` will be removed only if its content matches `com.phonegap.parsepushplugin.ParsePushApplication` exactly.
+Similarly, when the plugin is uninstalled, `android:name` will be removed only if its content matches `github.taivo.parsepushplugin.ParsePushApplication` exactly.

 If you use your own Application class, don't forget to update `android:name` to point to it.